vegito-app/local/README.md

 #### Next steps

-* Add a VPN and/or SSH container to the container set to provide an integrated entrypoint usable from the internet with minimal configuration.
+- Add a VPN and/or SSH container to the container set to provide an integrated entrypoint usable from the internet with minimal configuration.

 ---

 ## 💡 Best Practices

 - The environment is designed to be **reproducible**, **shared**, and **modular**.
-- Feel free to create your own `make` commands or `.mk` files in `` as needed.
+- Feel free to create your own `make` commands or `.mk` files in `local` as needed.
 - If you have any questions or suggestions for improvement: open an issue or contact the infra team.

 ---

 ## 📜 License

 MIT — use freely, contribute openly, and stay sharp – see the [LICENSE](./LICENSE) file.